sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 1.3.2 Configuration and Management Requirements
-This feature shall support CLI and REST based configurations.
+This feature shall support CLI REST and GNMI based configurations.

 List of configuration shall include the following:
 - enable the Authentication monitor mode on the switch.